Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### DELETE

-Suppose it turns out we're not allowed to have any Thriller in our database.
+Suppose it turns out we're not allowed to have any Thriller in our database (the lawyers say no).
-The lawyers say no.
-Therefore, we have to delete it from _Songs_.
+And we _have_ to delete it from _Songs_.

 ```sql
 DELETE dbo.Song
 WHERE Name = 'Thriller';
 ```

+Adrian Ng
+2018-03-30